JavM1212/snake-game-asm/README.md

 # Snake Game (ASM)
-- Build and to be compiled with Mars IDE
+- Developed and to be compiled with Mars IDE